Like-China/ball-VP/README.md

 best-of-the-best 评估， full the initial kNN, fix the dataset and query caching index to initial approxmate kNN, then refine kNN using fast vp-tree index how to dynamically maintain the caching index

+alleviate the degrade trending as the dimension increases

+1. object-level
+2. why sift differs deep
+3. test LRU/FRU
+4. how to model frequently visited data?